gomorpheus/morpheus-docs/release_notes/current.rst

     - If ``Enable SSL Verification of Agent`` is enabled and the Appliance has a self-signed Certificate  (default), the Agent will not be able to connect to the Appliance.
     - SSL Verification of Agent Communications requires the node's Agent configuration to have ``morphd['verify_peer'] = true`` set in ``/etc/morpheus/morpheus-node.rb``.

-Apps: Kubernetes: Spec-Based App: Parsing errors surfaced When provisioning Kubernetes Spec-Based Apps, syntax and/or parsing errors are now surfaced in the UI.

 Appliance: Elasticsearch 7 upgrade
   4.1.2 installs and requires Elasticsearch v7.x.
    - For Appliances with the default local Elasticsearch, no action is required.